bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsfindoptions.search.md

 ## SavedObjectsFindOptions.search property

-Search documents using the HyperSec Simple Query String syntax.
-See HyperSec Simple Query String `query` argument for more information
+Search documents using the Elasticsearch Simple Query String syntax.
+See Elasticsearch Simple Query String `query` argument for more information

 <b>Signature:</b>